 With a strong foundation in all subject areas, good study habits, discipline and responsibility, our students are well prepared for high school and beyond.
 Consider that 49% of juniors who are St. Clare alumni were inducted into the National Honor Society last spring.

 In addition, we work in close partnership with our parents and our parishes to prepare our students for the Sacraments of Reconciliation, First Eucharist, and Confirmation.

 Our state-of-art computer lab, SmartBoards and well-stocked library provide valuable resources for our students and teachers.
-We also have an incredible 1:1 iPad program for our fifth - eighth grade students.
+We also have an incredible 1:1 iPad program for our fourth - eighth grade students.
 This allows them to have select textbooks in an electronic format and also learn using different types of classroom engagement.

 Tutoring and other special arrangements are available for students who need extra help or accommodations and are overseen by our resource specialist.
 Our junior high math classes are ability grouped to provide more individual attention.
 And high achieving students may begin algebra in seventh grade, allowing them most likely to progress directly into honors math courses in high school.

 Religion, Reading and Literature (phonics-based in the lower grades)